 Introduction

 Recent years have seen a marked increase in the adoption of the Internet of Things (IoT) – the network of physical objects that collect and exchange data.
 As the number of IoT devices increases, the amount of data being collected and stored is also increasing.
-This increase in the amount of data, alongside improvements in computing power has contributed to the recent advancements in Artificial Intelligence (AI).
+This increase in the amount of data, alongside improvements in computing power, has contributed to the recent advancements in Artificial Intelligence (AI).
 Increased data allows for the training of more complex AI models, while more powerful computers have enabled the processing of massive amounts of data which are required for these models.
 Another growing trend is an increase in public concern over data privacy.
 According to a Pew Research Centre survey carried out in America, 79% of adults were concerned about the way their personal data was being used by companies [1].
 Furthermore, according to the Unted Nations Conference on Trade and Development (UNCTAD), 137 out of 194 countries have put in place some form of legislation to protect privacy and data.

 Figure 1 Federated Learning Systems Diagram

-This period has seen researchers working in AI looking for ways to ensure data privacy in their models, while still being able to benefit from the increasing amounts of data.
+Recently, researchers working in AI have been looking for ways to ensure data privacy in their models, while still being able to benefit from the increasing amounts of data.
 One approach that shows promise is Federated Learning (FL) [2].

 This work aims to provide an overview of FL and how it can be applied to the healthcare sector as a way of benefitting from advances in AI, while ensuring data privacy for the users of the services provided.